AROW Logo.JPG

 Steve Marshall conducting at the 2018 course

 AROW is a weekend entirely devoted to playing in a recorder orchestra.
-In all eight sessions you have the chance to experience the thrilling sound of a large band of recorders.
+In six of the eleven sessions you will have a choice of playing in an 'easier' or 'harder' orchestra, while in in four more we will all play together, to experience the thrilling sound of a large band of recorders.
 One of the sessions will be devoted to an Eight Foot Orchestra where everyone can enjoy the lush tonalities of massed low recorders (treble/tenor and lower).

 Who are the tutors?